JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 }
 ```

-* The `@Serializable` annotation comes from the multiplatform `kotlinx.serialization` library, which allows defining
+* The `@Serializable` annotation comes from the multiplatform `kotlinx.serialization` library, which allows you to define
   models directly in common code.
 * Once you use this serializable `ShoppingListItem` class from the JVM and JS platforms, code for each platform will be
   generated.
 This code takes care of serialization and deserialization.
 * The `companion object` stores additional information about the model − in this case, the `path` under which you will
   be able to access it in the API.
 By referring to this variable instead of defining routes and requests as strings, you
   can change the `path` to model operations.
-Any changes to the endpoint name only need to be done here - client and
+Any changes to the endpoint name only need to be made here - the client and
   server are adjusted automatically.

 > This sample computes a simple `id` from the `hashCode()` of its description.
-For this case, it's enough, but when working
+In this case, that's enough, but when working
 > with real data, it would be preferable to include tried and tested mechanisms to generate identifiers for your objects –
 > from [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) to auto-incrementing IDs backed by the database of your choice.
 >